huzzahforjulia/huzzahforjulia.github.io/2_animation.md

 animation
 ===

+i do traditional 2D animation on my ipad with apple pencil

 BONE Animation
 -----
 I grew up reading the graphic novel series BONE.
 I always thought it would look cool animated so here it is!